Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 The administration right now, now I'm getting into a little foreign policy stuff.

-While we're all sort of, you know, talking about the minutiae of who gets to use what kind of bathroom and the the absolute you know, the stuff on the college campuses these days, which directly ties in some cases into White House policy, whether it's these sexual assault tribunals that are now imposed via Title IX that are going into criminal courts, and the criminal courts are saying you can't do this, this is not right, and the Obama administration, you know, all this stuff, all these distractions are going on.
+A couple things are going on while we're all sort of talking about the minutia of who gets to use what kind of bathroom and the absolute, you know, the stuff on the college campuses these days, which directly ties in some cases into White House policy, whether it's these sexual assault tribunals that are now imposed via Title IX that are going into criminal courts and the criminal courts are saying, you can't do this.

-Uh the Taliban is taking more ground and is a bigger threat in Afghanistan than it has been in years.
+The Taliban is taking more ground and is a bigger threat in Afghanistan than it has been in years.

-We're hoping to reach a point.
+ISIS, we're hoping, in Obama's own words, we're hoping to reach a point.

-And I'm paraphrasing here, but we're hoping to set the conditions.
+I'm paraphrasing here, but we're hoping to set the conditions.

-This is what President Obama says by the end of the year, such that at some point in the not too distant future, there will be the possibility of retaking Mosul, the largest Sunni majority city of Iraq, back from the Islamic State, which is the largest terrorist jihadist army to be consolidated and on the march and holding territory since the Taliban pre-9-11.
+This is what President Obama says, by the end of the year, such that at some point in the not too distant future, there will be the possibility of retaking Mosul, the largest Sunni majority city of Iraq, back from the Islamic State, which is the largest terrorist jihadist army to be consolidated and on the march and holding territory since the Taliban pre-9-11.

 That's also happening.